New Mexico NFA Trust Attorneys

 New Mexico NFA trust attorneys can help you create your totally legal New Mexico gun trust.
 A trust can provide you with the protections as outlined in the National Firearms Act giving you the ability to own and possess otherwise illegal weapons.

 Sometimes referred to as a NFA trust, this legal instrument makes it possible to own and make NFA items in all states where such items are legal.
 A New Mexico NFA trust attorneys drafted trust can offer you the peace of mind of knowing that your New Mexico gun trust has been prepared by a licensed legal professional in your state.

 Having a New Mexico gun trust lawyer create your gun trust is not the only option available.
-If you are confident in your abilities to follow instructions and simply fill in the blanks, a do it yourself gun trust may be a more affordable option and afford you more privacy.
+If you are confident in your abilities to follow instructions and simply fill in the blanks, a do it yourself gun trust in New Mexico may be a more affordable option and afford you more privacy.

 What weapons are regulated by the National Firearms Act ?

 NFA items include fully automatic firearms, short barrel shotguns, and short barrel rifles.
 Other NFA items may be sound suppressors, destructive devices or weapons known as AOW (any other weapon).
 You will find a brief explanation below.

 (SBRs) or a Short Barreled Rifles

 This type of rifle has an overall length of less than 26 inches and a barrel length of less than 16 inches.
 If a folding type stock is attached to the firearm, the measurement is taken with the stock extended and locked in an open position.
 Simply adding a stock to a handgun can in many circumstances instantly cause it to be reclassified as an SBR.

 Removing the butt stock from a rifle and adding a pistol grip may also be cause for reclassification under federal law.